postludeR/postluder/README.md

 <h2 align="Left">Minute to learn but a lifetime to master</h2>
 <p align="left">My name is John Wang.
-I am a software developer, electronic enthusiast, and full-time student studying a Bachelor of Information Sciences at Massey University.</p>
+I am a full-time Bachelor of Information Sciences student at Massey University, a software developer and electronic enthusiast.</p>

 - 🔭 My hobbies: **Geeks, Photographing, Politic**